Looking for a complete guide on how to find and contact reliable dropship suppliers? Here are 12 top tips from e-commerce pros!

 All too often I hear of people who get scammed by using dodgy suppliers.
 The sad thing is, that these scam artists are often better at marketing themselves than legitimate suppliers, so they filter to the top of Google searches.

-So, there are some warning signs that can help you identify a dropshipping scam from the outset.
+So, there are some warning signs that can help you identify dropshipping scams from the outset.

 - Excessive/ongoing fees: If the supplier is charging high fees from the beginning, you should probably ask questions or back off.
 Most legitimate dropship suppliers have minimal or no fees.
 The biggest drawcard of dropshipping is the fact that you don’t have to part with much, if any, money to get started.
 High fees are a clear warning sign.